You are viewing Australian and NZ students' course information.

 You will gain unique skills and knowledge from the combination of expertise in creative industries, business and law.
 Further, you will have the opportunity to supplement your studies in entertainment and gain additional career advantage by choosing a second major.
 Together, this diverse range of experience will prepare you for the business of producing entertainment in the modern world.

 Graduates may work as producers, researchers, publishers, agents or promoters within the growing entertainment industries.
-The industry is diverse and includes entertainment in the context of events, large-scale performances, radio programming and theme parks, to name a few.
+The industry is diverse and includes entertainment in the context of events, large-scale performances, radio programming, theme parks and more.
 You will be employed by an organisation that produces entertainment or become self-employed in generating new forms of entertainment for the future.

-You will learn how to sell your entertainment products through marketing concepts including segmentation and management information systems, and explore marketing specialisations such as services marketing, e-marketing, and strategic marketing.
+You will learn how to sell your entertainment products through marketing concepts including segmentation and management information systems, and explore marketing specialisations such as services marketing, emarketing and strategic marketing.
 You will also meet lawyers who work in entertainment and be introduced to how the legal system affects entertainment production.
-Working with entertainment producers in order to learn how to balance business and creativity, and design proposals for entertainment projects is included in your second year.
+Working with entertainment producers in order to learn how to balance business and creativity, and design proposals for entertainment projects are included in your second year.

 You will make contact with entertainment companies operating in Brisbane and map the sector of potential employers, as well as learn how to manage an entertainment project.
 Your studies in entertainment marketing will be extended and you will gain a thorough understanding of how marketing works in the various entertainment sectors.
 As you prepare to go out into the real world you will learn about entertainment law and legal issues including copyright, intellectual property and contract law.
 By the time you graduate you will also have undertaken at least one industry placement or project as part of your studies which will ensure you graduate with professional experience and network contacts.